SpenceKonde/DxCore/README.md

 Are those calculations right?
 The maximum baud rate that will improve the rate at which data is uploaded via optiboot is in the 160,000-180,000 baud area?
 We're currently stuck at 115200 due to old avrdude version, but I was hoping we could go at least twice as fast.
 A 64k chip with 128b pages has 512 pages, and if we're programming them at 100/second, that's 5.12s minimum for a full upload which I guess isn't terrible but gee, 16kb/sec absolute speed limit?
 That beats old optiboot speeds for sure, but that speed limit would apply to UPDI in the general case too...
 And we could do 24k/s, which would entail transmitting overhead + 82k, 82000/5.12 okay - 160,000.
 So the two calculations agree.
 We'd get something out of 172,800 baud (1.5x 115200) but beyond that we'd see little if anything from 230400, and after that, nothing except for a small improvement in NRWW write speed from bumping baud rate.
 Did I do the math right up there?

+## Table of Contents

 ## IMPORTANT WARNINGS

 ### ATTN: Linux Users
 **Only versions of the Arduino IDE downloaded from [arduino.cc](https://arduino.cc) should be used, NEVER from a Linux package manager.
 The package managers often have the Arduino IDE - but have *modified it*.
 This is despite their knowing nothing about Arduino or embedded development in general, much less what they would need to know to modify it successfully** Those version are notorious for subtle but serious issues caused by these unwise modifications.
 This core should not be expected to work on such versions, and no modifications will be made for the sake of fixing versions of the IDE that come from package managers for this reason.

-### IDE 2.0.x unsupported.
-If you use it, use the release not an old RC: all versions prior to 2.0.0-RC9.2 known to have critical regressions
+### IDE 2.0.x unsupported
+If you use it, use the release not an old RC: all versions prior to 2.0.0-RC9.2 known to have critical regressions.
 These bugs in the IDE prevent board settings from being correctly recognized.
 [This thread tracks known issues with 2.0 and workarounds](https://github.com/SpenceKonde/megaTinyCore/discussions/760).
 If you use unsupported software please reproduce all issues in 1.8.13 before reporting.

 ## What is DxCore
 This is an Arduino core to support the exciting new AVR DA, DB, and DD-series microcontrollers from Microchip.
 These are the latest and highest spec 8-bit AVR microcontrollers from Microchip.
 It's unclear whether these had been planned to be the "1-series" counterpart to the megaAVR 0-series, or whether such a thing was never planned and these are simply the successor to the megaAVR series.
 But whatever the story of their origin, these take the AVR architecture to a whole new level.
 With up to 128k flash, 16k SRAM, 55 I/O pins, 6 UART ports, 2 SPI and I2C ports, and all the exciting features of the tinyAVR 1-series and megaAVR 0-series parts like the event system, type A/B/D timers, and enhanced pin interrupts...
 Yet for each of these systems they've added at least one small but significant improvement of some sort (while largely preserving backwards compatibility - the tinyAVR 2-series also typically adds the new features that the Dx-series get, giving the impression that these reflect a "new version").
 You like the type A timer, but felt constrained by having only one prescaler at a time?
 Well now you have two of them (on 48-pin parts and up)!
 You wished you could make a type B timer count events?
 You can do that now! (this addresses something I always thought was a glaring deficiency of the new peripherals and event system).
 We still don't have more prescale options (other than having two TCA's to choose from) for the TCB - but you can now combine two TCBs into one, and use it to do 32-bit input capture.
 Time a pulse or other event up to approximately 180 seconds long... to an accuracy of 24ths of a microsecond!
 And of course, like all post-2016 AVR devices, these use the latest incarnation of the AVR instruction set, AVRxt, with slightly-improved instruction timing compared to "classic" AVRs.